Premier League kits 2020/21 – rumours and confirmed team kits

 Your full round-up of Premier League kits ahead of the 2020/21 season

-The Premier League campaign has only just drawn to a close, but that hasn’t prevented teams from diving right into 2020/21 kit launch season.
+Premier League kits are already starting to hit shelves in anticipation of the 2020/21 season which is right around the corner, hot on the heels of the last campaign.

-Numerous teams have started to unveil their snazzy new threads ahead of the new season which will start on 12th September.
+Numerous teams have unveiled at least one of their snazzy new uniforms ahead of the new season which will start on 12th September.

-Chelsea have already worn two new kits since football returned during lockdown, while several others have simply shown off their new wares.
+Chelsea have already worn two new kits since football returned during lockdown, while others waited for various kit deals to expire and the season to end before revealing their new designs.

 There are plenty of manufacturer changes to come this time around while bold designs have already caught social media attention lately.